-As your child ages, the child to teacher ratio increases in each classroom.
-There is always an oldest and a youngest in each classroom.
 Each classroom is able to meet the needs of the oldest and the youngest members of the group because our program works with the children as individuals.
+The ratio in the classroom is based on the youngest child.

 The Center Director will hold an annual informational meeting to introduce parents to our kindergarten program.
 The meeting will be scheduled no later than March 31st each year.
 A three-week priority registration is offered to children currently enrolled in the NIST CCC.
 Registration for children not currently enrolled at the NIST CCC follows the announced priority registration period.
 If the number of children that are registered (including both currently enrolled and waiting list) at the end of the initial three-week registration period exceeds the number of available vacancies, then a lottery will be used (as described below) to rank order these requests.
 If enrollment is not full after three week priority period, positions for the new school year will be filled on a first applied, first served basis.